asapacsin/The-revisit-of-LBSN-dataset-processed-by-timestamp-clustering-using-DCHL/README.md

 This project is the combined of two paper.
 FGCRec: Fine-Grained Geographical Characteristics Modeling for Point-of-Interest Recommendation[1] and Disentangled Contrastive Hypergraph Learning for Next POI[2] Recommendation.
 Where the method and code base is come from the [2] and dataset is given by [1].
-Where the experiment reveals that the [2] method significantly enhance the performance of [1] given by the processed dataset.
+Where the experiment reveals that the [2] method significantly enhance the performance of [1] given by the processed dataset from 0.04 to 0.21 in Recall top 10.

 For generally use, please rewrite the code path to direct to a proper location.